 Best Airline Stocks For 2014: Controladora Vuela Compania de Aviacion SAB de CV (VLRS)

 Controladora Vuela Compania de Aviacion SAB de CV (Volaris Aviation Holding Company) is a Mexico-based company principally engaged in the airline passenger transportation industry.
 The Company is a law-cost carrier airline.
 Controladora Vuela Compania de Aviacion SAB de CV offers direct, point-to-point flights.
 The Company serves through secondary, lower cost airports and provides a single class of service.
 The Company utilizes such aircraft as the Airbus A319 and A320 families, among others.
 The Company has such subsidiaries as Comercializadora Volaris SA de CV, Servicios Corporativos Volaris SA de CV, Concesionaria Vuela Compania de Aviacion SAPI de CV, Deutsche Bank Mexico SA Trust 1484, among others.
-Advisors' Opinion:
+Advisors' Opinion:- [By John Udovich]

 When most American investors think of discount airline stocks, they probably think of relatively large capped Southwest Airlines Co (NYSE: LUV)�or sort of small cap�JetBlue Airways Corporation (NASDAQ: JBLU) rather than�small cap Controladora Vuela Co Avcn SA CV (NYSE: VLRS) which owns Volaris���a discount airline serving the�Mexican market.
 However, any investor who has read Benjamin Graham�� Intelligent Investor might want to remember his sage advice about avoiding airline stocks���mainly because airlines were such a new and unproven sector that had yet to make money.
 But could Controladora Vuela Co Avcn SA CV actually be an airline stock worth owning?